CEA Tutorial Section 9: Deadlines, Appeals, Five-Year Review

 Does our "approved Provider" status ever expire?

-Providers are approved for a 5-year period.
-During the fifth year, a review is conducted to determine the level of compliance.
+ASHA CE Providers are approved to offer ASHA CEU courses for a 5-year period.
+During the fifth year, a review is conducted by ASHA staff to determine the level of a Provider's ongoing compliance with CEB requirements.
+The number of appeals, issues, and complaints compared with the number of course offerings and participants concerning each Provider are reviewed for the 5-year period.
 There is a fee associated with this review based on your organization's level of compliance during the preceding 5 years.
-Contact your provider manager for current fees.

-Note: If your organizational structure has changed, or if no activities have been held for several years, you may have to submit a new Provider application.
+Note: If your organizational structure has changed, or if no activities have been registered for ASHA CEUs for several years, you may have to submit a new Provider application.

 What if we want to discontinue our Provider status?

-You may voluntarily withdraw your provider status.
+You may voluntarily withdraw your provider status at any time.
 Please let us know in writing.
 You would have to reapply if you decide at a future date that you would like to once again become an ASHA Approved CE Provider.